2026 Tax RatesOBBBAFree

 Higher Standard Deduction

-Our 2026 federal tax calculator is a free online tool that helps you estimate your 2026 federal income taxes using the new One Big Beautiful Bill Act (OBBBA) tax rules.
-Unlike most tax calculators that focus on the current filing year (2025), this calculator shows you exactly how your 2026 paycheck will change with the new standard deductions and tax provisions.
+Our 2026 federal tax calculator is a free online tool that estimates your 2026 federal income taxes using the new One Big Beautiful Bill Act (OBBBA) tax rules.
+Unlike most tax calculators focused on 2025 filing, this calculator shows you exactly how your 2026 paycheck will change with the increased standard deductions and new senior deduction.

 2026 Standard Deduction: How Much Will You Save?